-To specify your Input VAT rate, navigate to Settings Point of Sale Preferences.
+To specify your Input VAT rate, navigate to Settings > Inventory > Preferences.
 Enter the VAT rate into the box shown below.
 Be sure to enter it as a full number and not a decimal.
 For instance, a 20% VAT should be entered as 20 and not .2.

-(Enter you Input VAT as seen in the screenshot above)
+(Enter your Input VAT as seen in the screenshot above)

 Setup your Output VAT